Chuck Smith (defensive end): Life after playing career

+Immediately after retiring from the NFL he joined 790 The Zone as part of the Monsters of the Midday with Matt Chernoff and Chuck Oliver.

 Smith worked as a radio host with WVEE (V-103) in Atlanta.
 Smith also works as a personal trainer for other football players.
 He has two sons, Chuck the 4th, and Maddox.
 Also one daughter, Giovani.
 He weighs 50 lb less than he did during his football career and has spoken out about the health risks associated with the increasing size of football players.

 On February 5, 2010, Smith accepted a position as defensive line coach at his alma mater, the University of Tennessee.
 Smith left the Tennessee Volunteers coaching staff after a mutual decision with head coach Derek Dooley on February 6, 2011.
 In 2013 and 2014, Smith and his wife Mynique appeared on season 6 of The Real Housewives of Atlanta.

 He resumed his coaching career when he joined the Baltimore Ravens as an outside linebacker coach for the 2023 NFL season.